 Products that don't protect against bites for long periods of time

-Products sold as repellents that don't work well to prevent bites
+Products sold as repellents that may not work well to prevent bites

 How to use repellents safely